raghavpoonia/raghavpoonia/README.md

 # Raghav Dinesh

-I think about security architecture and how systems should work.

-Currently working on a few things, check the pinned repos.
+I care about how systems fail, how they recover, and the small decisions that shape their long-term behavior.

+The work here is a mix of experiments, guardrails, and ideas that refused to stay in my head.

+The pinned repos tell the rest.

 I enjoy building things that matter and solving problems no one asked for.